 Today 7 of the original clubs are members of the association.
 Along with them are Stanley Park LBC (Calgary), and Royal LBC (Edmonton) We also have one new ‘winter’ club, Edmonton Indoor LBC which rolls on several indoor soccer ‘fields’.

-In 2018, the Lawn Bowls Association of Alberta (LBAA) changed its name to Bowls Alberta (BA) or Bowls AB.
-We now fall in line with Bowls Canada, Bowls BC, Bowls SK and Bowls MB.
+In 2018, the Lawn Bowls Association of Alberta (LBAA) changed its name to Bowls Alberta (BA).
+We now fall in line with our national sport association and other provincial names like Bowls Canada Boulingrin, Bowls BC, Bowls SK and Bowls MB and in line with the world recognized name of our sport which is simply bowls.